 How Do People Remember You

-This is why it is so critical that when you get demoralized from a long drawn out job search to not isolate yourself.
-I formed the Career Pivot Community website, which as of the time of publication is in beta so that people in the 2nd half of life can find a community to seek help.
+This is why it is so critical that when you get demoralized from a long drawn out job search not to isolate yourself.
+I formed the Career Pivot Community website, so that people in the 2nd half of life can find a community to seek help.
 You do not have to feel so alone.

 Seek out others who remember you in better times, allow them into your lives and let them help you.

 It is very likely that their view of you has been frozen in time.Marc Miller